60% of us are unaware of the links between what we eat and the health of our eyes.

 We all know that smoking, obesity, diabetes and high blood pressure can damage our health, but few of us are aware of just how devastating they can be to our sight.

 And then there’s our diets.
 A poor diet can also put your eyesight at risk, yet 60% of us are unaware of the links between what we eat and the health of our eyes, according to Vision Matters, the organisation behind National Eye Health Week.

-But besides a healthy diet full of antioxidants, vitamins and healthy whole grains, there’s another ingredient you need to add to your eye-health menu and that’s Omega 3.
+But besides a healthy diet full of antioxidants, vitamins and healthy whole grains, there’s another ingredient you need to add to your eye-health menu.
+Omega 3.